National Coalition Against Domestic Violence: Hope & Power for Your Personal Finances: A Rebuilding Guide Following Domestic Violence

+Donate Your Old Electronics

+In partnership with Cellular Recycler, the NCADV offers a program in which the donation of electronics (cell phones, laptops, video game systems) provides a portion of funds for the organization and its programming and projects.

 Past Accomplishments

 Domestic Violence Awareness Month

 Domestic Violence Awareness Month (DVAM) evolved from the Day of Unity held in October 1981.
 The first Domestic Violence Awareness Month was observed in October 1987.

 Congress designated October as DVAM in 1989.
 Such legislation has passed every year since with National Coalition Against Domestic Violence providing key leadership.

 Day of Unity

 National Coalition Against Domestic Violence conceived the first annual Day of Unity in 1981.
 The intent was to connect advocates across the nation who were working to end violence against women and their children.
 The activities conducted were varied but had common themes: